Vyral/base-template/_posts/2020-04-13-are-you-freaking-out.md

 ---
 layout: post
-title: Are you Freaking Out?
+title: Are You Freaking Out?
 date: 2020-04-13 19:42:00
 tags:
 excerpt: